coiled/benchmarks/README.md

 2. Create a Python environment and install development dependencies as specified in `ci/environment.yml`.
-3. (Optional) If testing against an unreleased version of `coiled-runtime`, create a Coiled software with the unreleased `coiled-runtime` installed and set a local `COILED_SOFTWARE_NAME` environment variable to the name of the software environment (e.g. `export COILED_SOFTWARE_NAME="account/software-name"`)
+3. (Optional) If testing against an unreleased version of `coiled-runtime`, create a Coiled software environment with the unreleased `coiled-runtime` installed and set a local `COILED_SOFTWARE_NAME` environment variable to the name of the software environment (e.g. `export COILED_SOFTWARE_NAME="account/software-name"`)
 4. Run tests with `python -m pytest tests`